department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli/loss-standards.md

 You're eligible for this benefit if one of the descriptions below is true for you.

 **One of these must be true:**
-- You've suffered amputation of four toes (not including the big toe) on one foot at or above* the metatarsophalangeal joint, **or**
+- You've suffered amputation of four toes (not including the big toe) on one foot at or above the metatarsophalangeal joint, **or**
-- Amputation of big toe at or above the metatarsophalangeal joint.
+- Amputation of the big toe at or above the metatarsophalangeal joint.

 **Note:** The words “at or above” in the standard refer to the loss being closer to the body.